Skip to content

 2. Age UK’s Whistleblowing Policy and Procedure asks staff to confidentially report concerns including modern slavery or human trafficking.

-3. Age UK’s Safeguarding Procedures acknowledges modern slavery as a form of abuse and, where there is a concern about a child (under 18 years) or an adult (18 or over) who needs care and support, this Policy takes effect.
+3. Age UK’s Safeguarding Procedures acknowledge modern slavery as a form of abuse and, where there is a concern about a child or an adult who with care and support needs, this Policy takes effect.

 Supply Chain Due Diligence